 With adequate email security on your domain, much of this risk can be eliminated by enabling the receiving party’s email service to verify the legitimacy of emails sent from your domain.

 While it’s not necessary for our clients to understand or even notice the technical details of the additional security precautions we take to protect their domains, it is necessary to have some understanding how these security measures work – if only to explain that they are not magic bullets or concoctions of obscure technologies, but, in fact, standard good practice – a practise we fervently hope more service providers will implement for their clients.

-Here are the technologies we implement at DNS level – the server that enables the rest of the internet to find your web sites, send your emails, and is usually under the control of your ISP: SPF, DKIM and DMARC.
+Here are the technologies we implement at DNS level – the server that enables the rest of the internet to find your websites, and send your emails, and is usually under the control of your ISP: SPF, DKIM and DMARC.